-- 81. For instance, with respect to judo, tournaments occur infrequently, and the major ones (World Championships, Olympics) are for "amateur" fighters, that is, unpaid athletes.
+- 68. For instance, with respect to judo, tournaments occur infrequently, and the major ones (World Championships, Olympics) are for "amateur" fighters, that is, unpaid athletes.
 Brazilian Jiu Jitsu ("BJJ") is a popular amateur sport, but there are very few tournaments that offer more than nominal prizes (as opposed to awarding salaries or prize money to competitors) and even those occur rarely.
 Karate and Muay Thai, much like BJJ and judo, are mainly amateur disciplines.
-Muay Thai and kick-boxing are striking disciplines that do not employ any of the grappling techniques of MMA of and in which knowledge and proficiency is required to successfully compete.
-None of these sports would be plausible alternatives for Elite Professional MMA Fighters who are facing artificial suppression of their compensation by a monopsonist in the market for Elite Professional MMA Fighter services. - 82.
-Neither boxing nor "professional" WWE wrestling provides reasonable alternatives for Elite Professional MMA Fighters.
+Muay Thai and kickboxing are striking disciplines that do not employ any of the grappling techniques in which MMA Fighters must be proficient in order to successfully compete.
+None of these sports would be plausible alternatives for Professional MMA Fighters who are facing artificial suppression of their compensation by a monopsonist in the market for Professional MMA Fighter services. - 69.
+Neither boxing nor "professional" WWE wrestling provides a reasonable alternative for Professional MMA Fighters.
 Professional boxing requires years of intensive, specialized and limited training in a striking art that MMA Fighters do not undergo.
-While Elite Professional MMA Fighters do train in boxing, that is but one of many martial arts disciplines Elite Professional MMA Fighters must practice, and it is not (and, indeed, cannot) be their sole focus.
-As a result, no material number of Elite Professional MMA Fighters could successfully transition to boxing sufficient to prevent a monopsonist in the market for Elite Professional MMA Fighter services from artificially suppressing Elite Professional MMA Fighter compensation below competitive levels by even a significant degree for a substantial period of time. - 83.
+While Professional MMA Fighters do train in boxing, that is but one of many martial arts disciplines Professional MMA Fighters must practice, and it is not (and, indeed, cannot be) their sole focus.
+As a result, an insufficient number of Professional MMA Fighters could successfully transition to boxing to prevent a monopsonist in the market for Professional MMA Fighter services from artificially suppressing Professional MMA Fighter compensation below competitive levels by even a small but significant degree for a substantial period of time. - 70.
 Although professional wrestling does pay compensation to its "wrestlers," professional wrestling events are staged, and depend predominantly on acting ability.
 It is extremely unusual for an athlete to possess the right combination of skills to excel in both MMA and professional wrestling, and furthermore, professional wrestling is not a sport at all requiring competition between athletes.
 For this reason alone, professional wrestling is not a reasonable substitute for MMA.
+An insufficient number of

-No material number of Elite Professional MMA Fighters could successfully transition to professional wrestling sufficient to prevent a monopsonist in the market for Elite Professional MMA Fighter services from artificially suppressing MMA Fighter compensation by even a significant degree for a substantial period of time.
+Professional MMA Fighters could successfully transition to professional wrestling to prevent a monopsonist in the market for Professional MMA Fighter services from artificially suppressing MMA Fighter compensation by even a significant degree for a substantial period of time.

-84. Because other sports are not plausible alternatives for Elite Professional MMA Fighters, reducing the compensation of Elite Professional MMA Fighters below competitive levels by even a significant degree for a substantial period of time will not cause sufficient numbers of Elite Professional MMA Fighters to switch to other sports or professions to make the Elite Professional MMA Fighter compensation suppression unprofitable.
+71. Because other sports are not plausible alternatives for Professional MMA Fighters, reducing the compensation of Professional MMA Fighters below competitive levels by even a small but significant degree for a substantial period of time will not cause sufficient numbers of Professional MMA Fighters to switch to other sports or professions to make the Professional MMA Fighter compensation suppression unprofitable.
 Quite simply, MMA is a highly specialized and unique sport engaged in by elite athletes with years of cross-disciplinary training.